YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 GNU/Linux users who make the claim that `systemd-resolved` is trying to solve a problem that has already long been solved by `/etc/resolv.conf` and is an example of programmers trying to force complexity on us.
-They will often get a lot of upvotes and confirming replies.
+They will often get a lot of up-votes and confirming replies.
 I hate to be condescending but those people are just fucking idiots who like to sound wise.
 DNS injection attacks are a __SERIOUS__ problem that `/etc/resolv.conf` does not even *begin* to address.